KULPS! For preschools and schools in Espoo

 The KULPS tours at EMMA familiarise visitors with art that talks about the environment and its changes.
 They also feature a game that explains how important it is to make sustainable choices.
 Creativity and imagination are activities that do not burden the planet!

 KULPS is a tool for cultural education in Espoo’s schools.
-EMMA is one of the As much as you want destinations that school classes can attend free of charge as often as they wish.
+EMMA is one of the To Your Heart’s Content -destinations that school classes can attend free of charge as often as they wish.

 The KULPS ‘Art for me’ project is based on the Finnish national curriculum.
 EMMA’s tour makes art relatable by connecting it with youngsters’ everyday lives.
 A personal connection makes their visit an experience with which they can easily identify.